Video to GIF Converter

 - Is my video uploaded to a server?

-- No. ClipIV processes your video entirely in your browser using WebAssembly (ffmpeg.wasm).
+- No. Clipiv processes your video entirely in your browser using a built-in video engine.
 Your video file never leaves your device and is never transmitted over the internet.

 - What's the maximum GIF quality I can achieve?

-- ClipIV uses a two-pass palette optimisation approach: the first pass analyses your video frames to build a 256-colour palette tailored to your specific content, and the second pass renders the GIF using that palette with Sierra2-4A dithering.
+- Clipiv uses a two-step color optimization approach: the first pass analyses your video frames to build a 256-colour palette tailored to your specific content, and the second pass renders the GIF using that palette with advanced color smoothing.
 This produces noticeably sharper, more accurate GIFs compared to tools that use a generic palette.

 - Why does the two-pass method matter for GIFs?